iotalambda/iotalambda.github.io/source/_posts/multitenant-azure-functions.md

 }
 ```

 And there we have it!
-Now Apple and Microsoft can no more enqueue to each other's queues.
+Now Apple and Microsoft can no more enqueue to each other´s queues.
 If the attempted and actual `tenantId`s do not match, `AuthorizeTenantAttribute` will throw an exception and the request will be terminated before the Function is invoked.

 ## The Hindsight